-Washingtonian Taste of Georgetown, Presented by INFINITI | Washingtonian (DC)
+Washingtonian's Taste of Georgetown, Presented by INFINITI | Washingtonian (DC)

-Washingtonian Taste of Georgetown, Presented by INFINITI
+Washingtonian’s Taste of Georgetown, Presented by INFINITI

 Washington, DC’s most anticipated epicurean festival will be celebrating its 26th year on Sunday, September 22 from 11am-4pm with creative tastes from the Georgetown neighborhood’s best restaurants featuring a craft beer garden from Pizzeria Paradiso, eating competitions, and live music from White Ford Bronco.
 This family-friendly event takes place in the heart of Georgetown, on K Street NW, between Wisconsin Avenue and Thomas Jefferson Street and along the scenic Georgetown Waterfront.